 When I was 23 I applied for a place on a H.N.D course for make-up and hair at the London College of Fashion, I was overjoyed and proud when I was accepted.
 I graduated when I was 25.
 I absolutely loved London and the course, I met so many interesting people and visited so many fantastic places there, (including many nightclubs of course!).
 I worked on London Fashion week and worked on numerous shoots, it was amazing, but after I graduated I was overwhelmed with where to start and there was no help for students or guidance.
 It was also whilst I was studying in London that I met my now Husband, Ian and we decided to move to Nottingham together when I graduated.

-During my time in Nottingham, I worked nationally as a Freelance Make-up artist, gaining valuable experience and building up my portfolio, working on T.V, theatre, fashion and commercial projects.
+During my time in Nottingham, I worked nationally as a Freelance Make-up artist for various agencies, gaining valuable experience and building up my portfolio, working on T.V, theatre, fashion and commercial projects.
 The make-up artist industry was hugely different to how it is now.
 It seems everyone you talk to nowadays is a “Make-up artist” or has a friend who “does make-up” I worked so hard to gain the title and it seems you don’t have to do that nowadays!
-I remember driving around Manchester with my portfolio book, knocking on countless photographers doors, it was how it was back then, there was no internet! its so easy nowadays!
+I remember driving around Manchester with my portfolio book, knocking on countless photographers doors, it was how it was back then, there was no internet! its so easy nowadays with the global platforms.

 I gained representation from several well renowned model agencies, who had Make-up artists on their books – Models Plus in London, M.O.T. in Hertfordshire, Number One Model Management in Nottingham and Boss in Manchester.
 I loved working on diverse make-up jobs and travelling all over the country.